cloudfoundry-attic/cf-docs/source/docs/using/services/ruby-service-bindings.html.md

 ~~~

-Your code may vary from the example above, depending on the key in your `VCAP_SERVICES` environment variable and syntax for instantiating your database adapter client.
+Your code may vary from the example above, depending on the hash key for the service and the syntax for instantiating your database adapter client.

 ## <a id='migrate'></a>Seed or Migrate Database ##

 Before you can use your database the first time, you must create and populate or migrate it.
-For mmore information, see [Migrate a Database on Cloud Foundry](/docs/using/deploying-apps/migrate-db.html).
+For more information, see [Migrate a Database on Cloud Foundry](/docs/using/deploying-apps/migrate-db.html).

 ## <a id='troubleshooting'></a>Troubleshooting ##